This is a best prospect industry sector for this country. Includes a market overview and trade data.

 U.S. firms interested in the power sector are encouraged to explore opportunities in the following areas:

-- Building of transmission and distribution infrastructure, including construction of a transmission infrastructure to wheel increased power generated by GENCOs and sold to DISCOs.
-This is expected to enhance Nigeria’s national grid and enable independent power plants to interconnect and sell their power.
+- Building of transmission and distribution infrastructure, including construction of a transmission infrastructure to wheel increased power generated by GENCOs and sold to DISCOs

-- Joint venture partnerships to build off-grid captive power plants (5–19 MW) for resale to manufacturing industries in strategic cities (GON power reforms allow off-grid sales of generated power)
+- Joint venture partnerships to build off-grid captive power plants (5–19 MW) for resale to manufacturing industries in strategic cities (government power reforms allow off-grid sales of generated power)

 - Partnerships offering technical services to newly privatized GENCOs and upgrading of existing equipment (turbines, generators, and ancillary systems)

-- Renewable energy (RE) systems: solar, wind, biomass technologies
+- Renewable energy systems including solar, wind, biomass technologies

 - Technical services to DISCOs for proper metering and billing systems